veya2ztn/veya2ztn.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hello!
+I am a research engineer who specializes in both AI and physics.
+I completed my undergraduate studies at Zhejiang University (ZJU) and obtained my Ph.D. from the Singapore University of Technology and Design (SUTD).
+Currently, I am working at the Shanghai AI Lab, conducting research on AI for Science and LLM for Knowledge.
+To understand me better, here are three major aspects of my life:"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Hello!
-I am a research engineer who specializes in both AI and physics.
-I completed my undergraduate studies at Zhejiang University (ZJU) and obtained my Ph.D. from the Singapore University of Technology and Design (SUTD).
-Currently, I am working at the Shanghai AI Lab, conducting research on AI for Science and LLM for Knowledge.
-To understand me better, here are three major aspects of my life:

 - Physics: I have engaged in few areas of physics, such as quantum computing, condensed matter physics, and computational physics.
 Through my experiences, I've clearly perceived the immense possibilities that the increase in computational power brings to physics research.
 I believe that the frontier physics must be promoted by the integration of powerful computational systems.
 I'm currently tackling on efficient computation of tensor networks on GPU.
 - Technology: I was born at the cusp of the 21st century, growing up alongside the flourishing global internet.
 Benefiting from the open-source community, I've gathered a wealth of knowledge on cutting-edge technologies from strangers on the web.
 I'm a dedicated supporter of the open-source community, firmly believing that human advancement is deeply rooted in the principles of shared knowledge and mutual aid.
 My interest lies in leveraging technology to eliminate inefficiencies in productivity and superfluous communication, empowering everyone to transcend traditional creativity and bring their imaginations to life.
 I'm currently studying the AI4Science and LLM for scientific knowledge system.
 Feel free If you want to talk with me about the future life.